 Shared tickets, internal comments, and centralized files mean different teams can swarm a problem together without losing track of information.
 When an issue requires input from multiple experts, everyone works from the same playbook, ensuring a coordinated and efficient response.

-monday service supports alignment by connecting service activity with broader organizational workflows.
+Powerful solutions like monday service support alignment by connecting service activity with broader organizational workflows.
 Requests remain linked to operational goals, supporting coordination without fragmentation.

 Mobile Apps for agents and end users